jbornschein/mpi4py-examples/README.txt

 === How to run on multiple hosts ===

-If you want to run the program distributed over multiple hosts, you have to create a <hostfile> which looks like this:
+If you want to run the program distributed over multiple hosts, you have to create a <hostfile> which looks like:

 -- hostfile --
 host1   slots=4